Food Allergy Management and Prevention

 Dot phrases modified from PDF found at: https://famp-it.org/wp-content/uploads/Breastfeeding-Education-Pediatrician.pdf

-Introducing Complimentary Foods
+Introducing Complementary Foods

 Between ages 0-4 months: Exclusive breastmilk and/or formula feeding